 Any person authorized to guide may not guide more than three(3) persons while hunting deer or guide more than four(4) persons who are hunting species other than deer.

-All guides are responsible for ensuring information returns and/or biological specimens from their clients are submitted to the Department of Natural Resources.
+All guides are responsible for ensuring information returns and/or biological specimens from their clients are submitted to the Department of Natural Resources and Renewables.

 Special Permit to Guide